 Choosing to rent is often the more affordable choice.
 The average monthly rent in Bay Ridge is $1,800, more than $1,000 cheaper than the New York average.

 Bay Ridge has a high concentration of private schools, catering to school years ranging from Pre-K to high school.
-These schools aren’t rated on national data bases and will therefore need to be personally reviewed when being considered.
-One advantage to note about these schools is that they do have a favorable student to teacher ratio, with some as low as five students per teacher.
+These schools aren’t rated on national databases and will therefore need to be personally reviewed when being considered.
+One advantage to note about these schools is that they do have a favorable student-to-teacher ratio, with some as low as five students per teacher.

-The public schools have favorable student to teacher ratios as well with the highest being 20 students per teacher.
+The public schools have favorable student-to-teacher ratios as well with the highest being 20 students per teacher.
 The elementary and middle schools have above average reviews while the high schools have lower than average.
 Bay Ridge schools are part of NYC Geog District #20, which has an overall rating of 6 and enrolls 85% of the Bay Ridge school-aged population.

 Shopping in Bay Ridge can feel like a scene out of the past.
 The lack of gentrification in the area means that more family-owned businesses have survived than in other areas of Brooklyn.
-You’ll find fun mom-and-pop type stores, a bicycle shop, bookstores, and clothing stores, including chain stores like Banana Republic and T.J.
+You’ll find fun mom-and-pop type stores, a bicycle shop, bookstores, and clothing stores, including chain stores like the Banana Republic and T.J.
 Maxx.

 The demographics of the area lead to a variety of grocery and food options, including several Italian and Middle Eastern grocers.